ONLINE JOB SCAMS

 «« Best is to ignore such jobs offers.

-WHEN YOU RECEIVE UNSOLICITED MESSAGES ON JOB OFFERS VIA SOCIAL MESSAGING PLATFORMS OR EMAIL
+WHEN YOU RECEIVE UNSOLICITED MESSAGES ON JOB OFFERS VIA SMS, SOCIAL MESSAGING PLATFORMS OR EMAIL

 « Ignore and block the senders